-SENG Model Parent Groups
+SENG Community Groups

 Are you challenged by your intense, gifted or twice-exceptional (2e) child?
 Have you found that most parenting books do not fully address the needs of your unique child?